danielfrg/pelican-jupyter/README.md

-# Pelican plugin for blogging with IPython Notebooks
+# Pelican plugin for blogging with Jupyter/IPython Notebooks

 ## Requirements